kwizl/stay-in-touch/README.md

 # Social Media App with Ruby on Rails
 This repo contains code for a social media web application.
-The application enables registration of users, Sign In of users, posting comments, liking posts and sending friendship request.
+The application enables registration of users, Sign In of users, posting comments, liking posts, and sending friend requests.

 ## Built With